REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Abstract

-We introduce REGLUE (Representation Entanglement with Global–Local Unified Encoding), a unified latent diffusion framework that jointly models (i) VAE image latents, (ii) compact local (patch-level) VFM semantics, and (iii) a global (image-level) [CLS] token within a single SiT backbone.
+Latent diffusion models (LDMs) achieve state-of-the-art image synthesis, yet their reconstruction-style denoising objective provides only indirect semantic supervision: high-level semantics emerge slowly, requiring longer training and limiting sample quality.
+Recent works inject semantics from Vision Foundation Models (VFMs) either externally via representation alignment or internally by jointly modeling only a narrow slice of VFM features inside the diffusion process, under-utilizing the rich, nonlinear, multi-layer spatial semantics available.
+We introduce \ours (Representation Entanglement with Global-Local Unified Encoding), a unified latent diffusion framework that jointly models (i) VAE image latents, (ii) compact local (patch-level) VFM semantics, and (iii) a global (image-level) \texttt{[CLS]} token within a single \texttt{SiT} backbone.
 A lightweight convolutional semantic compressor nonlinearly aggregates multi-layer VFM features into a low-dimensional, spatially structured representation, which is entangled with the VAE latents in the diffusion process.
 An external alignment loss further regularizes internal representations toward frozen VFM targets.
-On ImageNet 256×256, REGLUE consistently improves FID and accelerates convergence over SiT-B/2 and SiT-XL/2 baselines, as well as over REPA, ReDi, and REG.
+On ImageNet 256×256, \ours consistently improves FID and accelerates convergence over \texttt{SiT-B/2} and \texttt{SiT-XL/2} baselines, as well as over \repa, \redi, and \reg.
 Extensive experiments show that (a) spatial VFM semantics are crucial, (b) non-linear compression is key to unlocking their full benefit, and (c) global tokens and external alignment act as complementary, lightweight enhancements within our global–local–latent joint modeling framework.
-The code is available at \href{https://github.com/giorgospets/reglue}{https://github.com/giorgospets/reglue}.
+The code is available at \href{https://github.com/giorgospets/reglue}{https://github.com/giorgospets/reglue}. \keywords{Latent Diffusion Models \and Joint Image-Feature Synthesis}